MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Simulate VM/application upgrade
   - Resource constrain such as CPU & memory exhaustion.

 - Do not access individual virtual machines directly, use load balancers in front when possible.
 - Do not deploy application on the operation system disk, always use data disk.

-- Monitor virtual machines and ensure diagnstic logs are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).
+- Monitor virtual machines and ensure diagnostic logs are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).

-- Take frequent backups for stateful workloads and ensure backup tasks are working effectivly.
+- Take frequent backups for stateful workloads and ensure backup tasks are working effectively.
   - Alert on failed backup processes.

 ## Next step